 As part of your autumn gardening routine, use a good pair of secateurs or hedge trimmers to trim thick stems right back and remove any dead branches and leaves.
 This will make maintenance in spring easier, prevent overgrowing and overcrowding, and reduce dropping leaves.

-Autumn is also a great time to prune fruiting cane shrubs, especially currants and raspberries, once they've finished producing; young trees that haven't yet established a good shape, and border perennials such as peonies and delphiniums.
+Fall is also a great time to prune fruiting cane shrubs, especially currants and raspberries, once they've finished producing; young trees that haven't yet established a good shape, and border perennials such as peonies and delphiniums.

 In a dry winter, grass will still need plenty of water.
 If you spot brown patches on your lawn, ensure it is watered regularly.

+If temperatures drop around fall in your area, you cut the grass with a good lawnmower before the cold and wet weather sets in.
 Give your lawn a good cut before the cold and wet weather sets in and trim back the edges to make maintenance in spring easier.
 Keep weeds down by regularly checking for them, and clear away fallen leaves from the lawn too, to prevent rot.

-6. Protect pots and plants
+5. Weather-proof pots and plants

 Autumn gardening is all about preparing your plants for winter, making sure they're protected from water logging and frosts.
-Store any empty and planted up pots carefully over the winter months.
-Raise any planted containers off the ground to prevent them getting waterlogged, and insulate the pots with hay, cardboard or bubble wrap.

 8. Don't forget wildlife